Skip to main content

 Why become a support worker?

 Being a support worker can be a very rewarding job.
 Even though the role can often be challenging, making a positive difference to someone’s life and helping them become more independent brings feelings of accomplishment and satisfaction.
-It’s a great career choice for those who enjoy a varied job role and lots of interaction with others, with the responsibilities of a support worker creating a rewarding role with lots of variety.
+It’s a great career choice for those who enjoy a varied job role and lots of interaction with others.
+The responsibilities of a support worker make it a rewarding and diverse role.

 Some of the best parts of the job are sharing new experiences together, creating new memories and celebrating successes.
 You’ll enable people to overcome their fears and challenges whilst helping them to build confidence and self-esteem.